-Responsible for HVAC and mechanical personnel management including new hire selection, scheduling and payroll, performance appraisals, recognition, staff development, discipline and other human resource related duties.
+Responsible for HVAC personnel management including new hire selection, scheduling and payroll, performance appraisals, recognition, staff development, discipline and other human resource related duties.

 This position must maintain compliance and required documentation with all applicable regulatory agencies including but not limited to The Joint Commission and NFPA.

-Demonstrates competencies to analyze the operation of various infrastructure systems and determine the root cause of HVAC and mechanical problems and take corrective action as required.
+Demonstrates competencies to analyze the operation of various infrastructure systems and determine the root cause of HVAC problems and take corrective action as required.

 Provides staff training and hands on instruction in basic maintenance, safety and troubleshooting procedures; demonstrates and teaches a high level of professionalism and customer service.

 Directs the performance of contractors involved in maintenance and repairs.